-NEWYORK -A British man has been extradited to the United States to face charges he was involved in a global piracy ring that distributed movies and television shows online before their scheduled release dates, causing major losses for production studios.
+NEWYORK – A British man pleaded guilty on Thursday to involvement in an alleged global piracy ring that distributed unreleased movies and television shows online, causing major losses for production studios.

-Prosecutors said Sparks obtained advance copies of copyrighted DVDs and Blu-Ray discs from wholesale distributors in the New York area by making up reasons for needing them.
+Prosecutors said Sparks obtained advance copies of copyrighted DVDs and Blu-Ray discs from wholesale distributors after concocting reasons to obtain them.

-Sparks then used computers to compromise the discs’ copyright protections, known as “cracking” or “ripping,” and recoded the discs so they could be shared easily online, prosecutors said.
+Sparks then used computers to override the discs’ copyright protections, known as “cracking” or “ripping,” and recoded the discs so they could be shared easily online, prosecutors said.

-According to Bridi’s indictment, the reproduced content was tagged with such names as “Sparks,” “Drones,” “Rovers,” “Geckos” and “Sprinter.”
+The indictment said the reproduced content was tagged with such names as “Drones,” “Rovers,” “Geckos” and “Sprinter.”

-Another defendant, Jonatan Correa, pleaded guilty to a copyright infringement conspiracy charge and was sentenced in May to 2-1/4 years of supervised release, court records show.
-The third defendant, Umar Ahmad of Norway, remains at large.
+One defendant, Jonatan Correa, pleaded guilty to a copyright infringement conspiracy charge and was sentenced in May to 2-1/4 years of supervised release.
+The other defendant, Umar Ahmad of Norway, has been at large.